devildances/Airflow_in_nutshell/parallel_executor.md

-## 2. Scaling with the Local Executor
+## II.
+Scaling with the Local Executor

 The SequentialExecutor is extremely useful if we want to debug our data pipelines as our task will be executed one after the other, which makes debuging process easier or if we want to make some experiments.
 If we want to execute multiple tasks in parallel at the same time and also start scaling AIrflow as we will use it in production then we need 2 things:
 - we need to change the database (such as Postgres) that allows us to have multiple reads as well as multiple writes